ozcodex/avr/calculator/README.md

 - 222 op3 codes
 - 22233 op5 codes
 - 33 if op3 this bits indicates the regiter that this operation uses.

-###Flags
-The system will have sowe flags in a byte organized in the next order:

-xxxOSCZE

-E: Equal
-Z: Zero
-C: Carry
-S: Sign
-O: Overflow

 ###Op3 Codes

 ####ST - Store